 Pregnancy Risk Factor

 Adverse events were observed in some animal reproduction studies.
 Tenofovir has a high level of transfer across the human placenta.
-Intrauterine growth has not been affected in human studies, but one study found lower length and head circumference.
+Intrauterine growth has not been affected in human studies, but data is conflicting about potential growth effects later in infancy.
 Clinical studies in children have shown bone demineralization with chronic use.
+Bone mineral content was also decreased in infants following in utero exposure.
 No increased risk of overall birth defects has been observed following first trimester exposure according to data collected by the antiretroviral pregnancy registry.
-Limited data indicate decreased maternal bioavailability during the third trimester; dose adjustments are not needed.
-Cases of lactic acidosis/hepatic steatosis syndrome related to mitochondrial toxicity have been reported in pregnant women with prolonged use of nucleoside analogues.
-It is not known if pregnancy itself potentiates this known side effect; however, women may be at increased risk of lactic acidosis and liver damage.
+Cases of lactic acidosis/hepatic steatosis syndrome related to mitochondrial toxicity have been reported with use of nucleoside analogues.
 In addition, these adverse events are similar to other rare but life-threatening syndromes which occur during pregnancy (eg, HELLP syndrome).
-Hepatic enzymes and electrolytes should be monitored in women receiving nucleoside analogues and clinicians should watch for early signs of the syndrome.
-In addition, mitochondrial dysfunction may develop in infants following in utero exposure.
-Renal function should also be monitored.
-The DHHS Perinatal HIV Guidelines consider tenofovir in combination with either emtricitabine or lamivudine to be a preferred NRTI backbone for use in antiretroviral-naive pregnant women.
-The DHHS Perinatal HIV Guidelines consider emtricitabine plus tenofovir, or lamivudine plus tenofovir as recommended dual NRTI/NtRTI backbones for HIV/HBV coinfected pregnant women.
+In general nucleoside reverse transcriptase inhibitors are well tolerated and the benefits of use generally outweigh potential risk.
+The HHS Perinatal HIV Guidelines consider tenofovir in combination with either emtricitabine or lamivudine to be a preferred NRTI backbone for use in antiretroviral-naive pregnant women.
+The HHS Perinatal HIV Guidelines consider emtricitabine plus tenofovir, or lamivudine plus tenofovir as recommended dual NRTI/NtRTI backbones for HIV/HBV coinfected pregnant women.
 Hepatitis B flare may occur if tenofovir is discontinued postpartum.
+Limited data indicate decreased maternal exposure during the third trimester; dose adjustments are not needed.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)